ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 {{< figure src = "timeline_comparison.png" width = "100%" alt = "Comparison of the previous (cluttered) website design with the new, more streamlined one" caption = "The timeline before the sprint (top) vs the timeline now (bottom)" class = "center">}}

-{{< figure src = "logo_selection.svg" width = "600" alt = "The new project logo, side-by-side with the preLights' one" title = "The project also gained a new logo, inspired by the preLights logo, with the characteristic shape of a coronavirus." class = "center">}}
+{{< figure src = "logo_selection.svg" width = "600" alt = "The new project logo, side-by-side with the preLights' one" caption = "The project also gained a new logo, inspired by the preLights logo, with the characteristic shape of a coronavirus." class = "center">}}

 ## Future perspectives